-A grievance should be provided to us by the Member or their authorized representative by phone at 1-833-590-3300 TTY 711 or in writing at:
+A standard grievance should be submitted to us by the Member or their authorized representative by phone at 1-833-613-2262 (TTY 711) or in writing at:

-AmeriHealth Caritas Next Member Grievances P.O.
-Box 7430 London, KY 40742-7430
+Member Grievances AmeriHealth Caritas Next PO Box 7415 London, KY, 40742-7415

-On filing the Member grievance, please include any information the Member believes supports their case.
+Upon filing the grievance, the Member must include any information they believe supports their case.
 We will carefully consider the issue(s) the Member has raised, and we will never charge the Member anything to file a grievance.
 Filing a grievance will also never affect Member benefits.
+The Member may submit written material for the first level of review, and we will provide the Member with the name, address, and phone number of the Grievance Coordinator and instructions for submitting written materials within three business days of receipt of the grievance.
+However, the Member may not attend the first level of review.